-- temporary absence from work because of illness or injury;
+- Temporary absence from work because of illness or injury;

-- trade union membership or participation in trade union activities outside working hours;
+- Trade union membership or participation in trade union activities outside working hours;

-- the filing of a complaint, or the participation in proceedings, against the employer involving alleged violation of laws or regulations or recourse to competent administrative authorities; and
+- The filing of a complaint, or the participation in proceedings, against the employer involving alleged violation of laws or regulations or recourse to competent administrative authorities; and

-- absence from work during maternity leave or other parental leave.
+- Absence from work during maternity leave or other parental leave.

 Valid Reasons for Dismissal

 A lawful and valid reason for dismissal will vary and it is advised that you seek legal advice before terminating an employee.
-In most cases, you may have a valid reason to terminate employment if your ex displays some of the following behavior:
+In most cases, you may have a valid reason to terminate employment if your ex-partner displays some of the following behavior:

 - Inappropriate conduct such as harassment